When did birds evolve?

 Birds are like dinosaurs in many ways: they both lay eggs in nests, and they both walk mainly on their hind legs (Birds use their front legs as wings).
 Many dinosaurs were warm-blooded, like birds.
 Some dinosaurs even had feathers, like birds.
 Some dinosaurs had beaks, like birds, instead of teeth.

 Birds ate the same things as small meat-eating dinosaurs – worms and small insects like flies, grasshoppers, bees and mosquitoes, and meat from dead reptiles and mammals and frogs.
 Sea birds also ate mollusks like clams and mussels.
+There were a lot of bugs around in the Cretaceous period, when a lot of birds evolved.
+Flowering plants were evolving, and bugs evolved to eat their nectar.
+Then birds evolved to eat the insects.

 Bibliography and further reading about birds: